theskpaul/VarOS/README.md

 ## What is VarOS?

 VarOS is a custom [bootc](https://containers.github.io/bootc/) image layered on top of [Bazzite](https://bazzite.gg/), tuned for a daily driver development and gaming workstation.
-It ships with a curated set of tools, hardened defaults, and zero bloat — built and signed automatically via GitHub Actions every day.
+It ships with a curated set of tools, hardened defaults, and zero bloat — built and signed automatically via GitHub Actions on every push to main.

 It is **not** a distro.
 It is a *declaration* — a reproducible, image-based OS that updates atomically and rolls back cleanly if anything breaks.